JD.com applies for $3 bln Hong Kong secondary listing -sources

 The Nasdaq-listed company has confidentially made an application to the Hong Kong Stock Exchange to list as soon as June, in a deal that could raise at least $3 billion, which would be the largest equity capital market transaction in Hong Kong this year, they said.

-JD.com did not immediately respond for a request to comment.
-The sources did not want to be named because the information has not been made public.
+A JD.com spokeswoman declined to comment.
+The sources did not want to be identified as the information has not been made public.

 The company has appointed Bank of America BAC.N, CLSA and UBS UBSG.S to lead the deal.
 The spokespeople of the three banks declined to comment on the confidential filings made by JD.com.